location matcher doesn't match on smart parameters

 def to_label # name =~ /[A-Z]/ ? name : name.capitalize name end

-#10 Updated by Joseph Magen almost 6 years ago
+#10 Updated by Joseph Magen about 6 years ago

 David, I sent a pull request https://github.com/theforeman/foreman/pull/700 with your fix.